 2-3-6.
-Generate the bitstream, download it into the Nexys3 board, and verify the functionality.
+Generate the bitstream, download it into the Nexys4 board, and verify the functionality.

 In FPGAs, LUT and FF located in different configurable logic blocks (CLB) are connected using routing resources.
 During implementation, the tools will use these resources depending on the way the circuits are modeled, the type and amount of resources required, and the speed at which the circuit is going to be driven.
 Often resources used for exchanging information are placed close to each other; however, there can be a situation when it may not be possible.
 When related flip-flops, between which the information gets exchanged are placed away from each other, the clocks arriving at the source and destination flip-flops may not be at the same time creating what is called clock-skew.
 The clock-skew can alter the behavior of the circuit.
 In some other cases, certain flip-flops may not need to update their output at every asserted clock edges.
 In order to control the behavior, flip-flops in FPGA have an additional control signal called Clock Enable (CE).
 In ASIC technology, gated clocks are used to control the behavior.
-A
+A symbol of the flip-flop with CE is shown below.

 '''

 architecture behavior of D ff with ce is begin

 process (clk) begin

 if rising edge(clk) then

 if (ce = '1') then

-Q \ll D;
+Q <= D;

 end if;

 end if;

 end process;

 end behavior;

-architecture behavior of D_ff_with_ce_and_synch_reset is begin
+architecture behavior of D ff with ce and synch reset is begin

 process (clk) begin

 if rising edge(clk) then

-if (reset = '1') then
+if (reset = 1') then

 Q <= '0';

 elsif (ce = '1') then

-O <= D;
+Q \ll D;

 end if;

 end if;

 end process;

 end behavior;

 '''

 2-4.
 Model the D flip-flop with synchronous reset and clock enable using behavioral modeling.
 Develop a testbench to test (generate input as shown) and validate the design.
 Simulate the design.
-Assign D input to SW0, reset to SW1, Clk to SW2, ce to SW3, and output Q to LED0.
+Assign D input to SW0, reset to SW1, Clk to SW15, ce to SW2, and output Q to LED0.
 Verify the design in hardware.